AdobeDocs/experience-manager-cloud-service.it-IT/help/forms/aem-forms-workflow-step-reference.md

 * **[!UICONTROL Informazioni inviate]**: i seguenti campi elencati di seguito fungono da posizioni di output per l’attività:

-   * **[!UICONTROL Salva file di dati di output tramite]**: salva il file di dati (.json, .xml, .doc o il modello dati del modulo).
+   * **[!UICONTROL Salva file di dati di output tramite]**: salva il file di dati (.json, .xml, .doc o modello dati modulo (FDM)).
 Il file di dati contiene informazioni inviate tramite il modulo associato.
 Puoi salvare il file di dati di output utilizzando un percorso relativo al payload o memorizzarlo in una variabile di tipo Documento, XML o JSON.
 Ad esempio: [Payload_Directory]/Workflow/data, dove i dati sono un file.
    * **[!UICONTROL Salva allegati tramite]**: salva gli allegati del modulo forniti in un’attività. È possibile salvare gli allegati utilizzando un percorso relativo al payload o memorizzarlo in una variabile dell’elenco di matrici del tipo di dati Documento.
    * **[!UICONTROL Salva documento di record tramite]**: percorso per salvare un file del documento record.
 Ad esempio: [Payload_Directory]/DocumentofRecord/credit-card.pdf.
 Puoi salvare il documento record utilizzando un percorso relativo al payload o memorizzarlo in una variabile di tipo Dati documento.
 Se si seleziona la **[!UICONTROL Relativo al payload]** , il documento di record non viene generato se il campo percorso viene lasciato vuoto.
 Questa opzione è disponibile solo se si seleziona Modulo adattivo dall’elenco a discesa Tipo.

   <!--

-    * **[!UICONTROL Save Web Channel data using]**: Save the Web Channel data file using a path that is relative to the payload or store it in a variable of Document, JSON, or Form Data Model data type.
+    * **[!UICONTROL Save Web Channel data using]**: Save the Web Channel data file using a path that is relative to the payload or store it in a variable of Document, JSON, or Form Data Model (FDM) data type.
 This option is available only if you select Interactive Communication Agent UI from the Type drop-down list. c
     * **[!UICONTROL Save PDF document using]**: Save the PDF document using a path that is relative to the payload or store it in a variable of Document data type.
 This option is available only if you select Interactive Communication Agent UI from the Type drop-down list.
     <!-- * **[!UICONTROL Save layout template using]**: Save the layout template using a path that is relative to the payload or store it in a variable of Document data type.
 The [layout template](layout-design-details.md) refers to an XDP file that you create using Forms Designer.
 This option is available only if you select Interactive Communication Agent UI from the Type drop-down list.